EagleDuarte/EagleDuarte/README.md

   hobbies  = ['I love reading books to absorb new knowdledges and open my mind to new perspectives.
   I like to practice physical exercises, having also a spiritual life and I always spend some time with my family and friends.'];

-  professionalExperience = ['During eight years Ive worked in the commercial sector.
+  professionalExperience = ['During eight years I've worked in the commercial sector.
-  Now, Im currently working as an Administrative Assistant for over a year, performing services of opening and updating bank accounts.
+  Now, I'm currently working as an Administrative Assistant for over a year, performing services of opening and updating bank accounts.
   (Sicredi, Meta)'];

   studying = ['Full Stack Web Development, at GrowDev.
-  We re actually in the heart of front-end, having a deep study about JavaScript and CSS.
+  We're actually in the heart of front-end, having a deep study about JavaScript and CSS.
   Now we're about to begin TypeScript.'];

 }